biowaffeln/mdx-state/README.md

 ## Why?

-Managing state in MDX documents is complicated; the usual state mananagement solutions, such as React's Hooks are not available inside
+Managing state in MDX documents is complicated; the usual state mananagement solutions such as React's Hooks are unfortunately not available inside MDX. mdx-state tries to solve this problem by providing the simplest API to managing state within MDX documents.

 ## Getting Started

 Here is an example of implementing a counter mdx-state:

 ```jsx
 import { createState, Observe } from "mdx-state";